 The Step 4: Examine switches or print report option lists the required switch and jumper settings for each expansion card in your computer.
 To view the settings, highlight the card and press <Enter>.
-For ISA expansion cards, it is important to compare the jumper and switch settings listed on the screen to the actual settings on the card.

 Press <F7> to make a copy of or print the settings.
 If your computer is attached to a printer, you can print the information or copy it to a file.